-Adjacent channel protection ratios for receivers with a bandwidth of >100 kHz

 Assignment priority

 A two stage vertical channel loading strategy is to be applied to the assignment of channels.
 This strategy aims to optimise the scope for sharing between TFFLs and adjacent band services by loading channels in the centre of the TFFL segment first and avoiding the assignment of TFFL services in the upper and lower 400 kHz unless there are no other suitable frequencies available.

 To put into effect the above priority requirements, Table 10 describes the two stage process for the prioritisation of channel assignments within two frequency sub-segments.
 When searching for available channels, Stage 1 should be exhausted prior to moving onto Stage 2.

+Assignment priority in the 804-805.5/849-850.5 MHz segment